yashpal2104/todo-list-in-go/README.md

 - Adding a task appends a new entry to the CSV file.
 - Listing tasks reads and displays all tasks in a formatted table.
 - Deleting tasks removes entries with matching descriptions from the CSV.
+- Deleting all tasks with `delete -a` clears the tasks file.

 ### Project Structure